rage/cyber-security-base-19/data/module-2/part-2/applications.md

 The assignment template has some functionality for adding tasks.
 Your task is to alter the loadTasks function so that the existing tasks are loaded when the page is shown to the user.
-Do this using Javascript and the server `tasks` service.
+Do this using JavaScript and the server `tasks` service.

 If you wish an additional challenge, add the functionality to remove tasks as well.

-The automated test relies on using selenium with chromedriver and chrome, make sure that you have installed them properly, see [instructions](/installation-guide), otherwise you cannot do local tests.
+The automated test relies on using Selenium with ChromeDriver and Chrome, make sure that you have installed them properly, see [instructions](/installation-guide), otherwise you cannot do local tests.